AF-1/lms-custombrowsemenus/README.md

 A modified version of the CustomBrowse plugin by Erland Isaksson.<br>
 **No guarantees that it will work or continue to do so**.<br>
-I uploaded it so that others who want to continue with this plugin don't have to waste time with the changes I've already made - if they want to keep them.
+I've uploaded it here so that others who want to continue with this plugin don't have to waste time with the changes I've already made - if they want to keep them.

 > [!NOTE]
 > ⚠️ **I'm not maintaining this plugin.
 I don't provide support for it.**<br>